 - Draw roads and whatever else you’d like on your mat

 Use the paint sticks to draw roads, rivers, lakes, mountains, bridges, meadows, runways.
 Whatever suits your play and vision right now.

-Get out a few basic open-ended toys for pretend play on the mat.
+Get out a few basic open-ended toys on the mat.
 Some ideas include toy cars, boats, or airplanes and animal and people figurines.

 Play with your new play mat!

 Continue to add details during play as desired.